 During construction 624, 275mm square precast driven piles were installed in less than five weeks, including 44 to accommodate the shed’s future expansion.

 The site was temporarily closed when the coronavirus pandemic delayed the arrival of the steel frame.
-Despite this additional challenge, we have maintained an excellent working relationship with ABP’s portside and project teams, including agreeing to partially handover the new facility while external works proceed through to completion.
+Despite this additional challenge, we maintained an excellent working relationship with ABP’s portside and project teams, including agreeing to partially handover the new facility while external works proceed through to completion.